syncweek-react-aad/react-aad/README.md

 The library components will manage authenticating the user without you needing to think about tokens.
 But there are scenarios where a fresh token will be needed to communicate with a service or to decode the token to examine the claims.
 The library exposes methods for retrieving active IdTokens and Access Tokens.

-For more advanced scenarios where you need specific control over error handling whena token fails to renew you can always [access the MSAL API](#accessing-the-msal-api) methods and renew a token manually as described in the MSAL [token renewal pattern](https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki/FAQs#q3-how-to-renew-tokens-with-msaljs) documentation.
+For more advanced scenarios where you need specific control over error handling when a token fails to renew you can always [access the MSAL API](#accessing-the-msal-api) methods and renew a token manually as described in the MSAL [token renewal pattern](https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki/FAQs#q3-how-to-renew-tokens-with-msaljs) documentation.

 #### Refreshing Access Tokens